 I always wonder why people have a preference for ‘seeing’ and ‘touching’ things, in order to substantiate their belief.
 Does it help their unbelief?
 For centuries unbelievers have requested ‘proof’ of the resurrection of Jesus.
 It is true that to see and touch may help us to believe.

 The experience of Thomas, however, is a reminder that there is a greater satisfaction - and that is to have the faith to believe without seeing and touching.

 We go through life enjoying the air we breathe.
-It is an invisible reality we take for granted until something happens to us and we have to receive oxygen medically in order to survive, as is currently being reported during the Coronavirus pandemic.
+It is an invisible reality we take for granted until something happens to us and we have to receive oxygen medically in order to survive, as has been reported during the Coronavirus pandemic.